Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 SevereOver 50% of the bone has been lost, the gums are infected, and in the most severe cases, the infection has spread to the bloodstream.Damaged teeth will need to be extracted, and the gums will need to be surgically closed with sutures.
 If an infection is present, antibiotics are typically prescribed.
 Dogs will also need soft food and pain management after dental treatments.

-If your dog needs oral surgery, a Veterinary Dental Specialist may be called in for more involved procedures such as removing tumors, excising gums with severe periodontal disease, root canals, or tooth extractions for damaged or impacted teeth.
-These procedures may sound scary, but your dog will quickly get back to their normal self.
+If your dog needs oral surgery, a veterinary dental specialist may be called in for involved procedures like removing tumors, excising gums with severe periodontal disease, root canals, or extractions of damaged or impacted teeth.
+While this dental procedure often worries pet parents, your pup is likely to recover quickly and feel much better afterward.

 Pumpkin Team